Darksiders III: Sales

-The game debuted at 32nd place in the UK's all-format sales charts.
-According to reports, the game managed to sell 71,000 copies on Steam alone in its first week.
-In a financial quarter report in February 2019, THQ Nordic said that the game has made its development and marketing budget back and reiterated its commitment to the franchise.
+Darksiders III debuted at 32nd place in the United Kingdom's all-format sales charts.
+According to reports, the game managed to sell 71,000 units on Steam alone in its first week.
+In February 2019, THQ Nordic said that it had made back its development and marketing budget and reiterated their commitment to the franchise.

 Sequel

 Prior to the game's release, the CEO of THQ Nordic said that if Darksiders III reached over 100,000 copies sold, the company would look into a sequel.
-A spin-off game was released in 2019, titled Darksiders: Genesis.
+A spin-off game was released in 2019, titled Darksiders Genesis.